 A high school teacher introduced me to a class on black and white photography…even turning one of the classrooms into a darkroom and from there a love for photography was born.

-It was during one of these two month long shoots that I met my now wife in NYC and we settled in Los Angeles.
+After graduating I went back to shooting television for a time and it was during an extended international shoot that I met my now wife in NYC and we settled in Los Angeles.
 We have one beautiful daughter.

 Since then I have continued to shoot for broadcasters such as National Geographic, Discovery, and the BBC.